SaifNasim09/CodSoft_TASK_2/README.md

 Objectives:

-To develop a Java program that automates the calculation of total marks and average percentage.
+1.To develop a Java program that automates the calculation of total marks and average percentage.

-To assign accurate grades based on the student’s performance.
+2.To assign accurate grades based on the student’s performance.

-To reduce errors and save time compared to manual calculations.
+3.To reduce errors and save time compared to manual calculations.

-To apply basic Java programming concepts in a real-world context.
+4.To apply basic Java programming concepts in a real-world context.

-To create a simple, user-friendly console application.
+5.To create a simple, user-friendly console application.

 Features:

-Accepts marks for five subjects (out of 100 each).
+1.Accepts marks for five subjects (out of 100 each).

-Calculates the total marks obtained by the student.
+2.Calculates the total marks obtained by the student.

-Computes the average percentage.
+3.Computes the average percentage.

-Assigns a grade (A+, A, B, C, D, or F) based on the average percentage.
+4.Assigns a grade (A+, A, B, C, D, or F) based on the average percentage.

-Displays results clearly in a structured format.
+5.Displays results clearly in a structured format.

-Simple and easy-to-use input/output interface.
+6.Simple and easy-to-use input/output interface.